jrl-umi3218/mc_rtc/doc/tutorials/recipes/lipm-stabilizer.md

 For details on the stabilization algorithm, please refer to the original publication by Stéphane Caron, Abderrahmane Kheddar and Olivier Tempier: [Stair Climbing Stabilization of the HRP-4 Humanoid Robot using Whole-body Admittance Control](https://scaron.info/publications/icra-2019.html) published at *ICRA 2019, Montreal, Canada, May 2019.*

-This stabilizer is implemented here in `mc_tasks::lipm_stabilizer::StabilizerTask` as a `MetaTask`, e.g a task that manages the following additional tasks:
+This stabilizer is implemented here in `mc_tasks::lipm_stabilizer::StabilizerTask` as a `MetaTask`, i.e a task that manages the following additional tasks:

 - A `CoMTask` to track the desired CoM position computed by the stabilizer
 - Two `CoPTask` to track desired wrench under each of the robot's feet